Financial-Times/origami-build-tools/README.md

 	- buildFolder: `String` Path to directory where the built file will be created.
 If set to `'disabled'`, files won't be saved.
 (Default: './build/')
 	- env: `String` It can be either 'production' or 'development'.
 If it's 'production', it will run [uglify](https://github.com/mishoo/UglifyJS2).
 If it's 'development', it will generate a sourcemap.
 (Default: 'development')
 	- cwd: `String` The path to the working directory, in which the code to be built exists.
 (Default: current working directory)
-	- sourcemaps: `Boolean | 'inline'` Set to true to output sourcemaps, even if env is 'production'.
-Set to 'inline' to outout sourcemaps inline (Default: false in production, true in development)
+	- sourcemaps: `Boolean | 'inline'` Set to true to output sourcemaps as a separate file, even if env is 'production'.
+Set to 'inline' to output sourcemaps inline (Default: false in production, true in development)
 	- loaders: `Array` Additional Webpack loaders for JavaScript files to run *before* imports-loader (removes AMD module support), babel-loader (which adds babel-runtime polyfills) and textrequireify-loader.
 OBT will search for loaders in its `node_modules` directory, but also in the project's `node_modules` folder.
 This way, you can install your own loaders and pass them to the `loaders` array by their name. e.g. `[coffee-loader]`
 	- standalone: `String` Export built file to a global variable with the name passed to this (Default: '')
 * __sass(gulp, config)__ Config accepts: